1. Home

 Using Microsoft Teams Virtual Front Desk with Landis Contact Center

 While Microsoft Teams Virtual Front Desk can be aimed at Microsoft Teams native Queues or Auto Attendants, it can also be directed to Landis Contact Center agents or Landis IVR.
 This could allow managers to have more insights, AI sentiment analysis, reporting and other real-time analytics.
-Landis IVR allow building no code/low code voice apps for self services tasks.
+Landis IVR allows building no code/low code voice apps for self-services tasks.

 Summary